Simon Thurley

 Simon John Thurley (born 29 August 1962) is an English academic and architectural historian.
-He served as Chief Executive of English Heritage from April 2002 to May 2015.
-In April 2021, he became Chair of the National Lottery Heritage Fund.
+He was chief executive of English Heritage from April 2002 to May 2015.
+In April 2021, he became chair of the National Lottery Heritage Fund.

 Early life and education

 Thurley was born in Huntingdon and grew up in Godmanchester.
 He feels that it was inevitable he became a historian since "by age seven I was helping out at Roman digs near my home ... and childhood holidays invariably involved ticking off stately homes and cathedrals".
-He attended the private Kimbolton School in Cambridgeshire (1972–82), before leaving to study for a BA degree in History at Bedford College (1982–85).
+He attended the private Kimbolton School in Cambridgeshire (1972–82), before leaving to study for a BA degree in history at Bedford College (1982–85).

 He passed with a 2:1, and continued his studies at the Courtauld Institute of Art (1985–89).
-There he gained a distinction for an MA degree in Art History, and obtained a PhD degree with the thesis entitled "English Royal Palaces 1450–1550".
+There he gained a distinction for an MA degree in art history, and obtained a PhD degree with the thesis entitled "English Royal Palaces 1450–1550".
 In 2010, he was awarded an Honorary LLD degree by the University of Bath.

 Career

-Whilst working on his doctoral research, he took up a post as Inspector of Ancient Monuments for English Heritage (1988–90), later becoming Curator of Historic Royal Palaces (1989–97) and director of the Museum of London (1997 to March 2002).
+Whilst working on his doctoral research, he took up a post as Inspector of Ancient Monuments for English Heritage (1988–90), later becoming curator of Historic Royal Palaces (1989–97) and director of the Museum of London (1997 to March 2002).
 He is also a prolific history broadcaster, presenting a history slot on BBC London for three years and – in television – presenting Flying Through Time, Channel Four's 2004 six-part series Lost Buildings of Britain (Channel 4), The Buildings that Shaped Britain (Channel 5) and a six-part history of London (Granada).
 He also appeared as an expert in a number of episodes of the long-running Channel 4 archaeological programme Time Team.

 In 2002, at the age of 39, Thurley was appointed Chief Executive of English Heritage; his relative youth at taking this post led him to be dubbed a "boy wonder".
 Thurley was the highest-paid member of English Heritage's staff: his emoluments in 2009 totalled £163,000, comprising a basic salary of £136,000 and a performance-related award of £27,000, twenty per cent of basic salary.

 Personal life

 Thurley married Katharine Goodison (born 1963), a lawyer-turned-hat-designer and daughter of Sir Nicholas Goodison (former Stock Exchange chairman).
 They divorced in 2007.
 His late father, a veterinarian, was born and raised in British India, and returned to England in the 1950s some years after India's independence in 1947.

 Thurley married secondly Anna Keay (born 1974), a fellow historian, in February 2008.
 She was the Properties Presentation Director for English Heritage from 2002 to 2011, and is now Director of the Landmark Trust.
-They had known each other for about 15 years, but got to know each other better when they worked on a documentary called The Buildings That Shaped Britain for Channel 5 in 2006.
 They live in London and a medieval merchant's house in King's Lynn, Norfolk, and have two children.